About Flu Vaccines

 Key Facts About Flu Vaccination

-• Flu vaccination is often given as a shot in the upper arm.
+• Flu vaccine is typically given as a shot in the upper arm.

 • Children 6 months through 8 years of age may need 2 doses during a single flu season.